Sandmountain/TNM108-MovieRecommender/README.md

 ## Run the application

 	1. Run npm start in the /app folder
-	2. Run python start in the /Server folder
+	2. Run python app.py in the /Server folder